 Age verification measures are rapidly gaining momentum across Europe, with regulators stepping up efforts to protect children online.
 Recently, the U.K.’s communications regulator, Ofcom, updated its timeline for implementing the Online Safety Act, while France’s ARCOM has released technical guidance detailing age verification standards.
-Ireland’s media regulator, Coimisiún na Meán, recently finalized its Online Safety Code, and lawmakers in the Netherlands have introduced a new proposal mandating age verification for adult websites.
+Meanwhile, Ireland’s media regulator, Coimisiún na Meán, recently finalized its Online Safety Code, and lawmakers in the Netherlands have introduced a new proposal mandating age verification for adult websites.

 In this article, we examine how providers of online adult content can navigate these emerging age-related regulations to ensure compliance across European markets.